 Here at Process Street, we know just how important it is to have a coherent company culture.
 Unfortunately, we also know first-hand how difficult it can be to create it.

-Our entire team is made up of remote workers – we don’t have an office set up because we have employees in England, the US, India, the Philippines, Spain, Latvia, and more.
+Our entire team is made up of remote workers – we don’t have an office set up because we have employees on nearly every continent.
 While it has its benefits, this made it difficult to stop sub-cultures forming from our individual teams instead of a central, coherent culture.

 That’s where our value statement came in.
 Currently only for internal use, this set of values helped to unite our team around a common cause and influence how every department formed their regular documented processes.